 This comes as 570 patients are without a bed in Irish hospitals today.

 Commenting on today’s figures, INMO General Secretary Phil Ní Sheaghdha said:

 “Today’s trolley figures are worrying and disappointing but not a surprise to Irish nurses and midwives.
 We are now in a situation where we have 570 patients on trolleys and 1308 patients with COVID in the hospital.

 “We have been ringing the alarm on this situation for far too long.
 We are not in a space in which our health service can cope with 570 patients on trolleys coupled with such high numbers of patients in our hospitals with COVID.

-“The Government must now revisit their decision on mask-wearing in indoor and crowded settings.
-There is a clear link between reduced transmission and mask wearing.
-Removing the mask requirement in congregated settings particularly with poor ventilation, is clearly having a detrimental impact in our hospitals.
+“The Government must now revisit its decision on mask-wearing in indoor and crowded settings.
+There is a clear link between reduced transmission and mask-wearing.
+Removing the mask requirement in congregated settings, particularly with poor ventilation is clearly having a detrimental impact on our hospitals.